-The Director of SEBEN will construct a register providing information and strategies about vulnerable students.
+The Director of SEND will construct a register providing information and strategies about vulnerable students.
 Entry onto the register will be by referral from primary intake information, by parental consultation, or by referral from teachers or other agencies.
-Students will be removed from the register when they no longer require additional help: this will be indicated by teacher assessments by meeting IPP targets, and following discussion between parents, students and The Director of SEBEN, Year Leader and or Director of Studies
+Students will be removed from the register when they no longer require additional help: this will be indicated by teacher assessments, by meeting IPP targets, and following discussion between parents, students and The Director of SEND Year Leader/Director of Studies